Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study: Wormhole Solutions

 \subsection{Case 2: For $f(R,T)$ model}

 From Equations \eqref{frt1}, \eqref{frt2}, \eqref{frt3} and \eqref{shape}, we have

 From Equations \eqref{r1}, \eqref{pr1} and \eqref{pt1},

-In Eqns.
-(44)-(52), the expressions for the energy density, radial and tangential pressures and their different combinations are computed in the context of $f(R,T)$ gravity.
-The behaviour of energy density, radial and tangential pressures, NEC and DEC terms, anisotropy parameter and equation of state parameter are studied in detail. \\
+In Equations \eqref{r1}-\eqref{w}, the expressions for the energy density, radial and tangential pressures and their different combinations are computed in the context of $f(R,T)$ gravity.
+The behaviour of energy density, radial and tangential pressures, NEC and DEC terms, anisotropy parameter and equation of state parameter are studied in detail.

-The nature of the energy density is found to be $\rho\geq 0$ for $r\in(0,1]$ \& $\lambda>-4\pi$ and, $\rho\geq 0$ for $r\in[1,\infty)$ \& $\lambda<-4\pi$.
-For other combinations of ranges for $r$ and $\lambda$, the energy density is found to be negative.
+The nature of the energy density ($\rho$) is positive, i.e. $\rho\geq 0$ for (i) $r\in(0,1]$ with $\lambda>-4\pi$ and (ii) $r\in[1,\infty)$ with $\lambda<-4\pi$.
+For other combinations of ranges for $r$ and $\lambda$, it is negative.
 Hence, it is observed that the entire wormhole does not contain either positive energy density or negative energy density.
-However, for $\lambda<-4\pi$, the energy density is observed to be negative near the throat and positive outside the throat.\\